wazo-platform/wazo-ansible/README.md

     the installation will be the same, even a few months later (except for changes in the base Debian install).

-For a new Wazo engine installation, there are two distribution to consider:
+For a new Wazo engine installation, there are two distributions to consider:

 1. which distribution is used for the current installation (defined by the repo and distribution `wazo_debian_repo` and `wazo_distribution`)